 1. Small Scale Poultry Farm Business

-This type of business includes using domestic labour and, if possible, readily available feed supplies, households to raise chickens on a small farm.
+This type of business includes using domestic labor and, if possible, readily available feed supplies for households to raise chickens on a small farm.
 The hens are allowed to roam freely inside the housing development and forage for the majority of their food, with the homeowner providing supplemental food.

 A small-scale poultry business will typically cost between $5,000 and $30,000 to launch, including the costs of your employee’s salary during the first several months of operation.